Oral-History:Thomas Goldsmith

 Goldsmith:

-Well, coming back to Alan Dumont's story, we worked closely with the Bell Telephone Laboratories and used the coaxial cable circuit between New York and Washington in television broadcasting.
+Well, coming back to Allen Du Mont's story, we worked closely with the Bell Telephone Laboratories and used the coaxial cable circuit between New York and Washington in television broadcasting.
 It might be worthwhile to get into this picture size in the early Lee De Forest Company.
 De Forest Radio was using a Nipkow disk where the picture was about the size of an ordinary postage stamp.
-To make the picture look a bit more acceptable to the home viewer, there was a big lens which magnified it about two-to-one, so it was like the size of two linear dimension postage stamps.
-That way, the picture was still rather small, rather flickery, with rather poor resolution and very difficult to stay in synchronization.
-In the early days in experiments in television, we started in upper Montclair, New Jersey, when I joined Alan Dumont.
+To make the picture look a bit more acceptable to the home viewer, there was a big lens which magnified it about two-to-one, so it was like the size of two, linear-dimension, postage stamps.
+That way, the picture was still rather small, rather flickery, with rather poor resolution, and very difficult to stay in synchronization.
+In the early days in experiments in television, we started in upper Montclair, New Jersey, when I joined Allen Du Mont.
 We moved from his basement in his garage down into two little stores down below Barnes.
-You asked me where it was located in Upper Montclair; it was on Valley Road and down about two short blocks below Barnes Ice Cream Place.
+You asked me where it was located in Upper Montclair; it was on Valley Road and down about two short blocks below Barnes's ice cream place.

 Polkinghorn: